Objections & refusals

 Better next step

-Get a proper reading of the objection before the deadline pressure shapes the decision for you.
+Get a proper reading of the objection before deadline pressure shapes the decision for you.

 Before you decide